20 Best Personal Websites (Examples) 2026

 Mike Kelley uses a sticky left header/navigation and a portfolio slider on the left.
 This resume website’s look is minimalistic to emphasize the content more.

-Furthermore, the menu has a drop-down functionality for some elements to find specific works and info faster.
+Furthermore, the menu features a drop-down functionality for certain elements, allowing users to find specific works and information more quickly.

 What’s cool about Mike’s site is the business and the fun “about me” version.
-But we’d need to throw the latter on the bad websites list.
+However, we’d need to add the latter to the list of bad websites.
 (Go check it yourself.)

 Built with: Squarespace